-LRH's emergency department, and other specialties including intensive care, obstetrics/gynecology, anesthesia, cardiology, internal medicine, psychiatry, pathology, and radiology are staffed by Hospital-based physicians, with whom the hospital has exclusive contracts, seeking guaranteed levels of compensation through hospital provided subsidies.
-The subsidies cover gaps in physician income that are caused by LRH's disproportionate share of underinsured or uninsured patients.
+PGHC's emergency departments, and other specialties including intensive care, obstetrics/gynecology, anesthesia, cardiology, internal medicine, psychiatry, pathology, and radiology, are staffed by Hospital-based physicians, with whom the hospital has exclusive contracts, seeking guaranteed levels of compensation through hospital provided subsidies.
+The subsidies cover gaps in physician income that are the outcome of PGHC's disproportionate share of underinsured or uninsured patients.

-Although such care in this setting is likely to be more expensive and less-clinically appropriate than care in other settings, by providing emergency and other specialty services to the County's uninsured and underinsured population, LRH provides an ongoing community benefit to residents unable to obtain much needed health care services.
+Although such care in this setting is likely to be more expensive and less-clinically appropriate than care in other settings, by providing emergency and other specialty services to the County's uninsured and underinsured population, PGHC provides an ongoing community benefit to residents unable to obtain much needed health care services.

-Category 4 - Physician Provision of Financial Assistance to Align with Financial Assistance Policy (FAP)
+Category 4 - Physician Provision of Financial Assistance to Align with the Financial Assistance Policy (FAP)